 Feel free to check out our article on barre chords.
 We cover everything from how to play them to how they are formed.

 Seventh chords and beyond

 When you’ve mastered your barre chords, it is safe to say that you will be able to play any song with simple major and minor chords.
 However, there are some genres that will require more complex sounding chords.
 This is where you will have to pick up some seventh chords.
 Begin with your major7, minor7, dominant7, diminished7, and minor7b5 chords.

 After this point, it is time to sit down and really understand how chords are constructed and how to construct chords with extensions.
 This requires a good amount of music theory and fretboard knowledge, but once you acquire this knowledge, you will be able to construct your own chords and create your own chord shapes.

-The point that must be emphasized for this article is that you can’t rush through your progress of learning chords.
-Always take the time to really memorize them and practice them in context of a song.
+You can’t rush through your progress of learning chords; always take the time to really memorize them and practice them in context of a song.
 The most common mistake most beginners make is they will attempt to learn all of the open chord shapes without using them in a song.
-This method doesn’t allow you to practice the chord changes, nor does it help you solidify the chord shape in your mind.
+This method doesn’t allow you to practice the chord changes (which are very important to master), nor does it help you solidify the chord shape in your mind.

-If you’d like more guidance through this process of learning chords, do check out Liberty Park Music’s “Rhythm Guitar Course!”
+Additionally, If you’d like more guidance through this process of learning chords, check out Liberty Park Music’s “Rhythm Guitar Course!”